MakeSchool-Tutorials/Code-Wizard-Castle-Starter/README.md

 ## An Introduction to Code Magic (programming)
 ### Begin your journey into the world of Code Magic a new Apprentice Code Wizard.
 Learn to harness the powers of Code Magic.

+#### Beginners:
-# Access the tutorial at https://make.sc/code-wizard-tutorial
+Access the tutorial at https://make.sc/code-wizard-tutorial to complete it entirely online and in the browser.

+#### Intermediate/Advanced:
+Clone this repo to your personal GitHub account and make changes there.

 ## Directions
 In this tutorial you will build up your comfort working with the basic building blocks of programming.